humdrum-tools/humdrum-documentation/guide/ch14/index.md

 Suppose we wanted to determine which of two MIDI performances exhibits more dynamic range &mdash; that is, which performance has a greater variability in key-down velocities.
-Recall from [Chapter 7](/guide/ch07) that MIDI data tokens consist of three elements separated by slashes `/`.
+Recall from [Chapter&nbsp;7](/guide/ch07) that MIDI data tokens consist of three elements separated by slashes `/`.
 The third element is the key velocity.
 First, we want to eliminate key-up data tokens.
 These tokens can be distinguished by the minus sign associated with the second data element.
 An appropriate substutition is:

 ```bash
 s%[0-9][0-9]*/-[0-9][0-9]*/[0-9]* *%%g